How to activate and use Windows Boot Manager?

 How to install Windows 7 in UEFI mode?

-If you want to enjoy the benefits of UEFI firmware, you can install Windows 7 in UEFI mode.
-To do this, you need to create a Windows 7 bootable USB disk in UEFI mode and change the BIOS setting so that the system boots in UEFI mode.
+If you want to take advantage of UEFI firmware, you can install Windows 7 in UEFI mode.
+To do this, you need to create a bootable Windows 7 USB drive in UEFI mode and change the BIOS setting so that the system boots in UEFI mode.
 Here are the steps to follow:

-Step 1: Create a bootable Windows 7 USB disk in UEFI mode
+Step 1: Create a bootable Windows 7 USB drive in UEFI mode

 • Download the Windows 7 ISO image from the official Microsoft website.
-You must enter the product key for your version of Windows 7 to download it.
+You will need to enter your Windows 7 product key to download it.

-• Rufus software , which allows you to create bootable USB disks.
+• Rufus software , which allows you to create bootable USB drives.

-• Plug your USB drive into your computer and launch Rufus.
+• Connect your USB drive to your computer and launch Rufus.

 • Select your USB drive from the Device .